drorm/gish/README.md

 2. run dist/index.js
 3. Optionally, create a symbolic link to dist/index.js somewhere in your path.
 Alternatively, create an alias.
+4. Set up your API key using one of these methods:

+- **OPENAI_API_KEY** in your environment
+- put the API key in ~/opeanai

 ## modes